 - 1 cup sour cream

-- If using banana leaves place them in a Dutch oven or crockpot which has been lightly sprayed with Pam.
+- If using banana leaves place them in a slow cooker or 7 qt.
+Dutch oven which has been lightly sprayed with Pam.

 - When cooked, remove roast and let cool enough to shred meat with forks.